Sarupathar

 Sarupathar is a town and the Sub-Divisional headquarter of Dhansiri Sub-Division in Golaghat district in the state of Assam, India.

 Etymology

 In assamese, 'Xoru/Saru' means 'Small in Size', 'Pothaar/Pathar' means 'Paddy Fields'.

 Demographics

 As of 2011 India census, Sarupathar had a population of 10,827.
 Males constitute 55% of the population and females 45%.
 Sarupathar has an average literacy rate of 60%, higher than the national average of 59.5%: male literacy is 84%, and female literacy is 77%.
 In Sarupathar, 11% of the population is under 6 years of age.
-A majority of Assamese and Bengali(Hindu Bangladeshi Refugee) live here with major other communities like Marwari, Manipuri, Tea-Labourer Community, Muslim, Kochari and few others live here.
+A majority of Assamese and Bengali live here with major other communities like Gorkha, Marwari, Manipuri, Tea-Labourer Community, Muslim, Kochari and few others live here.
 The majority of Sarupathar's population are Hindu, but other religions like Islam, Buddhism, Christianity are also found here.

 Government & Politics

 Sarupathar is part of Kaziranga Lok Sabha constituency.
 The current Member of Parliament representing Kaziranga is Kamakhya Prasad Tasa.
 The current Member of Legislative Assembly representing Sarupathar is Biswajit Phukan.